NNPDF/nnpdf/doc/sphinx/source/data/exp-data-files.rst

 code checks for matches between the *uncertainty descriptions* of systematics of its constituent *Datasets*.
 If a match is found, the code will correlate those systematics over the relevant datasets.
-The **SKIP** descriptor removes the systematic from the covariance matrices for debug purposes.
+The **SKIP** descriptor removes the systematic from the covariance matrices for debugging purposes.

-As an example, let us consider an NNPDF2.3 standard ``SYSTYPE`` for the BCDMSD *Dataset*.
+As an example, let us consider an NNPDF2.3 standard ``SYSTYPE`` for the BCDMSD *Dataset*:

 	| 8
 	| 1    ADD    BCDMSFB